Watercolor and photography

-a dialogue
+in dialogue

-We find our development so far extremely exciting, are planning further projects, and very much hope to be able to add a few more chapters to our story, which is at least exciting for us.
+We find our development so far extremely exciting, are planning further projects and very much hope to be able to add a few more chapters to our story, which is exciting at least for us.

 Mystical Venice